 We are thrilled to host Mr. Paul Fisher of Thinking Theater for a month-long drama residency at Ash Creek.
 Mr. Fisher will be working with all our students from K – 8th grade.
 Join us for the drama culmination, a performance and potluck on October 3rd at 6:30 pm.

-We are now accepting applications for Open Enrollment for students outside of the district for the 2012-2013 school year.
-Please stop by the office Monday-Thursday 9:00-1:00 to pick up an application, or call 520-824-3340 for more information.
+We are now accepting applications for Open-Enrollment for students outside of the district for the upcoming school year.

 Ash Creek Elementary uses Arts Integration as an educational foundation, and teachers routinely integrate drama, music, dance and visual arts into academic units.
 We also host teaching artists throughout the year.